BearyNatural/ObsidianVault/Career/CSA Interview prep q's.md

 · Network protocols - FTP, HTTP (web servers), SMTP (mail server) · System automation - cron, batch jobs, windows startup tasks · Linux commands - 20 common commands **cat**, **chgrp**, **chmod**, **chown**, **cp**, **date**, **dd**, **df**, **dmesg**, **echo**, **false**, **hostname**, **kill**, **ln**, **login**, **ls**, **mkdir**, **mknod**, **more**, **mount**, **mv**, **ps**, **pwd**, **rm**, **rmdir**, **sed**, **sh**, **stty**, **su**, **sync**, **true**, **umount** and **uname**
-	- ls or ll - list files and directories in a directory (ll is short version)
+	- ls or ll - list files and directories in a directory (ll is short version if aliased)
 	- cd - change directory, used to move around directories
 	- uname - system information (-a) for all info
-	- apt (dpkg for lower level) - package management system
+	- apt (dpkg for lower level) - package management system - Advanced Packaging Tool
+			- apt install -y (installs packages and the -y for scripting)
+			- apt update - downloads package information do this before upgrade command
+			- apt upgrade - upgrades existing packages does not install new packages
+			- apt autoremove - gets rid of any old packages not needed anymore
+			- apt clean - cleans out cache files and any archived package files that have been installed;
+		- apt-cache or apt-file - queries the package cache of the apt
+			- apt-cache akgnames | grep (packetname)
 		- dpkg -S [package name i.e. logrotate] find out what package the file belongs to
 		- dpkg - L [package name] list info about the package
 		- dpkg -V [package name] verify the package installation